viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > [!TIP]
 >
 > If you need to switch Single Channel mode between multiple auxiliary channels, follow this "hack" to expose them as input signals on the XADC Wizard:
 > Select Channel Sequencer in the Startup Channel Selection.
 Channel Sequencer tab will appear, where you can select as many auxiliary channels as you wish.
 It doesn't matter that you configured the XADC Wizard IP for Channel Sequencer mode.
-You will switch it to the Single Channel mode during runtime by callign [XSysMon_SetSingleChParams()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L586).
+You will switch it to the Single Channel mode during runtime by calling [XSysMon_SetSingleChParams()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L586).

 We need to connect the analog channels.
 Right-click on the Vp_Vn input signal of the XADC Wizard and select Make External.
 Repeat the same for input signal Vaux1.
 This will create two analog differential input ports in the diagram.
 The ports in the constraint file are properly named to match the ports we just created.